wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 .. versionadded:: 4.5.0

-It is possible to send security events to analyze using the Wazuh API directly.
+You can send security events for analysis using the Wazuh API.

 .. code-block:: console